ukcoderj/Mvc5AngularSignalR/README.md

 ## Setup

 - Clone this repository.
-- If using VS2015, you will need to go to Tools > Extensions And Updates > Online and Install Typescript 2.7.2
+- If using VS2015, you will need to go to 'Tools > Extensions And Updates > Online' and Install Typescript 2.7.2
 - Run npm install at the folder level of package.json (i.e. {root}\Mvc5Angular2SignalR\Mvc5Angular2SignalR)
 - Run in VS2015 or greater.